Satellite Image Analysis for Maintenance of Property Databases (Airbus Defence and Space) (IPP funded)

-Airbus has developed a solution for monitoring changes to buildings in urban and rural environment through the analysis of three- dimensional satellite data.
-The focus of this solution is to ensure property records can be kept up to date to enable equitable property taxation to raise much needed funds for developing cities.
+Airbus has developed a solution for monitoring changes to buildings in urban and rural environments through the analysis of three- dimensional satellite data.
+The focus of this solution is to ensure that property records can be kept up to date to enable equitable property taxation to raise much-needed funds for developing cities.

 - Use of very high-resolution satellite Earth observation (EO) to monitor detailed change in the urban environment.

 - Identifies buildings and land parcels that have changed and directs fieldwork assessment for detailed property data collection.